arowe54/Movie-Wizard/README.md

 I also noticed that a benefit of this website is you can get a much better view of the poster and plot on a laptop screen, as compared to a TV wih Netflix.
 Some cool movie posters include <a href="http://127.0.0.1:5000/movie?movie_id=tt2798920">'Annihilation'</a>, <a href="http://127.0.0.1:5000/movie?movie_id=tt0120177">'Spawn'</a>, <a href="http://127.0.0.1:5000/movie?movie_id=tt0253556">'Reign of Fire'</a>, <a href="http://127.0.0.1:5000/movie?movie_id=tt0120669">'Fear and Loathing in Las Vegas'</a>, <a href="http://127.0.0.1:5000/movie?movie_id=tt0993840">'Army of the Dead'</a>, and <a href="http://127.0.0.1:5000/movie?movie_id=tt9601220">'Blackbear'</a>.

+**Note: links in watchlist section can only be accessed if the flask server for app.py is running ('flask run').

 To create the watchlist feature, I constructed a table for and watchlist and included it in the database schema design.
 The watchlist table includes a primary key for the user id and a primary key for the movie id, since each user can only have a specific movie id once in their watchlist.
 I then added 'Iron Man' to the database, and later 'Annihilation.'
 I then created a basic watchlist.html file, a navbar in layout.html, and a route to go to watchlist, with methods 'GET' (for seeing watchlist) and 'POST' (for updating watchlist).
 I created a function called get_watchlist() which uses a sql query to get a list of all of the movies in the user's watchlist by their movie_id.
 I then created a get_movies_by_list_ids(movies) function which utilizes the title/x/titles-by-ids request from MoviesDatabase to get information about a set of movies by their movie ids.
 Jinja was used to display the poster, id, release date, and title of the movie in a temporary table.

 Ajax search.html: